VeriorPies/MineCloud/README.md

         }
         ```
     - Prerequisites done, now start the fun part :)
-### Set up MineCloud
+### **Set up MineCloud**
-1. Download the latest release from the [release page](https://github.com/VeriorPies/Minecloud/releases) and unzip it
-2. Go to `minecloud_configs` folder and open `MineCloud-Configs.ts`, there're some parameters we have to provide first:
+1. Download the latest release from the [release page](https://github.com/VeriorPies/Minecloud/releases), unzip it and open `minecloud_configs/MineCloud-Configs.ts`, there're some parameters we have to provide first:
    - `AWS_ACCOUNT_NUMBER`:  Click the account name at the top-right corner of your AWS console and copy the `Account ID`
    - `AWS_REGION`: Choose a [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) that's closet to you.
 Some example value are: `us-west-2`, `ap-northeast-1` or `eu-west-3`
    - `DISCORD_APP_ID` and `DISCORD_PUBLIC_KEY`: Go to [Discord Developer Portal](https://discord.com/developers/applications) and click "New Application" to create a new Discord APP.
 On the "General Information" page, you will find the App Id and Public Key.